A tour combining two great English passions - birds & gardens!

 • Acclaimed gardens with varied designs and styles in the green rolling English countryside, and excellent birding in the well-established network of nature reserves and national parks that occur across England.

 • April is a delightful month to be in England; mild and pleasant, fine evenings.
 The start of the breeding season for birds, and delightful spring & early summer flowers in gardens.

 Read Lucy Chang's blog entry about the Garden Highlights from our England Birds & Gardens tours!

 Our Tour begins after dinner in the lobby of our hotel near Heathrow where our leaders will meet the group to discuss the upcoming trip and the next day’s activities.

-We leave London and head to Kent and the fine National Nature Reserve site at Stodmarsh.
+Leaving Wisley, we head to Kent and the fine National Nature Reserve site at Stodmarsh.
 Stodmarsh in the Stour Valley is managed by Natural England.
 The reserve grew from marshland caused by coal mining subsidence, creating large reedbeds, lakes, ditches, meadows and wet woodland.
-The diverse habitats support numerous breeding and migrating birds.
+Diverse habitats support numerous breeding and migrating birds.
 Lagoons and reedbeds are important for wildfowl.
 Mallard, Gadwall and Pochard breed on site most years and other birds present on the reserve include Reed and Sedge Warblers, Great Bittern, and Great Crested Grebe.
 Rare plants include the carnivorous greater bladderwort, greater spearwort and bog bean.
 Night in Kent.